FINES AND FEES

 Payment in the form of money order or check should be made payable to the City of Corpus Christi Municipal Court.
 Please include your citation or docket number.
 Do not send cash.
 Cases must be paid in full or in installments if you are currently on a payment plan.

 There is a drop box located near the entrance of the Municipal Court.

 Corpus Christi, TX 78401

-Payment in the form of cash, check, money order, Visa, MasterCard, Discover, or American Express will be accepted.
+Payment must be in the form of cash, check, money order, Visa, MasterCard or Discover.
+American Express is no longer accepted.

 FAILURE TO RESOLVE YOUR CASE